Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Seasons on Earth.md

 ## How do we Mark the Progression of the Seasons?
 - There are four special points (all on the 21st of each month):
-	- Summer (June) solstice - maximum sunlight
+	- Summer (June) solstice - maximum sunlight (north); minimum sunlight (south)
-	- Winter (December) solstice - minimum sunlight
+	- Winter (December) solstice - minimum sunlight (north); maximum sunlight (south)
-	- Spring (March) equinox - halfway point between winter and summer solstice
+	- Spring (March) equinox - halfway point between winter and summer solstice; each hemisphere gets equal sunlight
-	- Fall (September) equinox - halfway point between summer and winter solstice
+	- Fall (September) equinox - halfway point between summer and winter solstice; each hemisphere gets equal sunlight
 - *Equinox* - halfway points
 - *Solstice* - maximum/minimum sunlight depending on the hemisphere